DC Market Shows Asking Rents Increasing and Active Development Pipeline in Savills Report

 “Availability in D.C. remains elevated and is pushing higher in some submarkets like the [central business district], given a robust pipeline—2 million square feet delivered this year; 4.5 million square feet under construction,” Sarah Dreyer, Savills’ vice president and head of Americas research, told Commercial Observer.
 “This is presenting tenants with an abundance of options in both new and existing space.”

-Availability is projected to remain elevated as construction continues, especially in those areas where development is concentrated.
+Availability is projected to remain elevated as construction continues, especially in those areas where development is concentrated, per Savills.

-Additionally, Class A asking rents grew by 1.6 percent since last quarter, reaching $59.91 per square foot on average, with rents increasing to $64.86 in the CBD.
+Likewise, Class A asking rents grew by 1.6 percent since last quarter, reaching $59.91 per square foot on average, with rents increasing to $64.86 in the CBD, according to the report.

-The study shows growth in asking rents has been offset by generous concession packages as landlords compete to fill buildings in a tenant’s market.
+The study shows asking rent growth has been counteracted by concession packages as landlords compete to fill buildings.

 “For new leases in top-tier product, tenants can expect to see about 15 months free rent on average, and tenant improvement allowances of up to $130 per square foot,” Dreyer said.
 “Obviously, this differs based on factors like lease term, building quality and location, but is a good approximate for trophy product in core markets.”